shanep-web/shanep-web.github.io/_lessons/lesson28.md

 your site.
 Here are instructions on how you can [record your screen](https://help.flipgrid.com/hc/en-us/articles/360045940833-Screen-Recording-How-to-record-your-screen-using-the-Flipgrid-camera).

-## Show the completed UI.
+## Show the completed Project

-Walk the viewer through your code and talk about how you structured your back end code
+Walk the viewer through your code and talk about any challenges you may have faced and how you overcame them!